Policies

 3. Use of water pitchers, reusable cups and infused water canisters at catered events whenever possible.
 Recycling bins will be provided when water bottles are used at catered events for larger groups.

-This policy does not preclude students, faculty and staff from independently purchasing and using bottled water products on campus, although we strongly encourage the use of reusable bottles and campus filtration fountains in their place.
+This policy does not preclude students, faculty and staff from independently purchasing and using bottled water products on campus, although we strongly encourage the use of reusable bottles and campus hydration stations in their place.
 Departments wishing to retain water coolers/bottled water must remit payment from PERSONAL funds directly to the vendor.

 Procedures

-Any department that wishes to purchase water products with institutional funds must forward a Food and Beverage Justification Form to the Controller’s Office at least three (3) weeks prior to the intended date of purchase.
-The department must use the form to describe how the water purchase falls within one of the aforementioned exceptions.
-The form will be reviewed and approved by the Controller and departments will receive written notification of the status of their request within five (5) business days.
+3. For purchases that have received an exemption, the Food and Beverage Justification Form must be completed and submitted to the Controller’s Office at least four (4) weeks prior to the intended date of purchase.
+The department must use the form to describe how the water purchase falls within one of the aforementioned exemptions and why single-use bottles must be purchased.

 Definitions

-Institutional Funds - any funds managed by a campus department.
-This includes, but is not limited to, state purpose, IFR, SUTRA, and agency account funds.
+State Funds – any funds managed by a campus department.
+This includes, but is not limited to, state purpose, IFR, and SUTRA funds.

 Related Documents